samiMazari/DataScience/Data Analysis with Python/3.Model Development/Overview.md

 - Use Mean Square Error (MSE) to measure the average of the squares of the errors between actual and predicted values and examine R-squared to understand the proportion of the variance in the dependent variable that is predictable from the independent variables.

 - When analyzing residual plots, residuals should be randomly distributed around zero for a good model.
-In contrast, a residual plot curve or inaccuracies in certain ranges suggest non-linear behavior or the need for more data.data.
+In contrast, a residual plot curve or inaccuracies in certain ranges suggest non-linear behavior or the need for more data.